Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KESQ

 Officers attempted life saving measures “almost immediately,” said interim Police Chief Michael Woods, who said the first medics were on scene in six minutes.

 In the video, one officer is heard asking, “Where is she hit?”
-The officer starts lifesaving measure.
+The officer starts lifesaving measures.
 “Stay with us,” he tells the girl, asking bystanders her name.

 “Stay with us, Ma’Khia,” he implored.